Haxxproxx202/Portfolio-Lab/README.md

 details.
 Users can keep track of their donations by viewing a list of their past contributions in their profile section and archiving any that they wish for future reference.

----

-> I developed this web application using:
-> - Python / Django - for the backend
+## Prerequisites

+- Python 3.9 or higher
+- Dependencies listed in the 'requirements.txt' file

+## Technologies Used
+- Python/Django
-> - Vanilla JS - for the frontend
+- Vanilla JS
-> - PostgreSQL - as the database
+- PostgreSQL

->
->
+## Visuals

 > I deployed this app on Heroku, utilizing its cloud-based hosting.

----

 Click [here](http://shielded-springs-18089.herokuapp.com/) to visit the page.